University of Iceland: History

 The university played an important role in the construction of the Icelandic nation-state and was perceived by Icelanders as an important stepping stone towards full independence.
 Demands for a national Icelandic university stretch as far back as to the first session of the elected assembly of Alþingi in 1845.
 Icelandic nationalist leaders petitioned Denmark at the time to create a "national school" to achieve cultural and material progress, but also to make sure that the education that Icelanders obtained was sufficiently national in character.

 For its first 29 years, the university was housed in the Icelandic Parliament building, Alþingishúsið, in central Reykjavík.
 In 1933, the university received a special licence from Alþingi to operate a cash-prize lottery called Happdrætti Háskólans.
 The university lottery, which started in 1934, remains a major source of funding for the construction of new university buildings.
 In 1940, the university moved into the main building, designed by Icelandic state architect Guðjón Samúelsson.
 The main building forms the core of the university campus on Suðurgata, where most of the principal buildings of the university are located today.

 In recent years, there has been some major restructuring.
 In 2008, the university was divided into five different schools.
 Simultaneously, the Iceland University of Education was merged with the University of Iceland to become its School of Education.
 Increased competition from local colleges has encouraged the university to greatly improve its marketing strategies, which had previously been deemed unnecessary.

-On 21 January 2021, a broken main water pipe serving the Vesturbær neighbourhood of Reykjavík flooded the campus with over 2,000 tonnes of water, causing damage to buildings Háskólatorg and Gimli.
+On 21 January 2021, a broken main water pipe serving the Vesturbær neighbourhood of Reykjavík flooded the campus with over 2000 t of water, causing damage to buildings Háskólatorg and Gimli.